"The Gates of Central Park"

 1. Coating the Plate with Ground

-A Clean copper plate is coated with acid resistant ground (similar to a thin coat of wax).
+A clean copper plate is coated with acid resistant ground (similar to a thin coat of wax).

 2. Drawing the Image